-Yesterday while on twitter I made a comment about no longer wanting to have threesomes with Venice because I feel depressed afterwards.
+Yesterday while on twitter I made a comment about no longer wanting to have threesomes with Nessa because I feel depressed afterwards.
 Although I have never tried to figure out the explanation behind this depression, I got a response from a twitter follower named @Verbal75 that used the term Top Drop.
-Venice and I had never heard of the term so I asked him to explain what it meant, and he did.
-Although I am unsure if that is exactly what I am feeling regarding threesomes (that will be another blog), I have dealt with feeling depressed after having everyday vanilla sex with Venice.
+Nessa and I had never heard of the term so I asked him to explain what it meant, and he did.
+Although I am unsure if that is exactly what I am feeling regarding threesomes (that will be another blog), I have dealt with feeling depressed after having everyday vanilla sex with Nessa.
 Either way, as an introvert I was interested in the terminology and asked if @Verbal75 would like to write a blog about what he was trying to explain to me.
 Amazingly, by the next day, I had this story in our inbox.

 My husband and I have been together for almost 9 years, married for almost 5.
 Our relationship is generally very good but there is a constant issue that we’ve had for the past few years and that is SEX.